rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 While considering your environment, you can also review resources such as architecture frameworks and associated whitepapers to ensure that you follow deployment best-practices.
 There are also third-party cloud management platforms that can provide enhanced checks.
-For example, at Rackspace, we use CloudHealth by VMware&reg;.
+For example, at Rackspace, we use CloudHealth&reg;
+by VMware&reg;.
 Reviewing all the advice and selecting cloud management platforms is time-consuming but certainly worthwhile when looking at highly critical business systems.